gpeipman/BlazorDemo/README.md

 * BlazorDemo.AdalClient project BooksAzureFunctionsClient.cs - Azure Functions host and Azure AD application ID
 * BlazorDemo.AzureFunctionsBackend project AzureSearchClient - Azure Search service and index name, access key

+To use search you have to comment in calls to search service in BooksAzureFunctionsClient.cs (BlazorDemo.AdalClient project)

 BACPAC for SQL Server is in External Files folder.
 After creating database on SQL Azure it is possible to import it as a data-tier application.
 Same way it is possible to import it to SQL Server LocalDb used by BlazorDemo.Client project.

 More information is available in my blog post [Azure AD authentication in Blazor using ADAL.js](https://gunnarpeipman.com/aspnet/blazor-azure-ad-adal/).